ltpitt/bash-network-repair-automation/README.md

-# Raspberry Pi / Linux Network Repair Automation
+# Network Repair/Reboot Automation
 > This bash script checks the health status for either wired or wireless internet connection and, if it is failing, tries to fix it.

+## Tested Platforms
+Raspberry Pi Linux
+ReadyNAS 6.10.3

-## Prerequisite - Mandatory
+## Prerequisites

 You at least need the "ping" command which should exist on most systems which already have networking.
 If not the following should get you there: